 Lewis and Clark Bicentennial Trail (Pierre section)

-Beginning just below the Missouri River Bridge, this five-mile trail takes riders and walkers through shade trees, river views, and wildlife.
-Along the way, you can also take a break on Storms’ Bridge and access the four-acre Pierre Native Plant Arboretum and Nature Track.
-The Pierre section is part of the 26-mile total trail, so you can extend your ride for as long as you’d like.
-(For more info, see the Fort Pierre section below.)
-The Pierre section also connects to several other area trails.
+Beginning just below the Missouri River Bridge, this 5-mile trail takes hikers and bikers under shade trees, alongside beautiful river views and near excellent spots for wildlife observation.
+Along the way, you can also take a break on the Storms’ Crossing Bridge and access the 24-acre Pierre Native Plant Arboretum and Nature Track.
+The Pierre section is part of the 26-mile total trail, so you can extend your ride or connect to another area trail.

 Riverwalk/Bicycle Path